Miss America: 1968–2016

-2017–present
+2017–2022 (Miss America 2.0 Era)

 In late December 2017, HuffPost published an article exposing derogatory emails sent and received by CEO Sam Haskell, board members Tammy Haddad and Lynn Weidner, and lead writer Lewis Friedman.
 The emails, sent between 2014 and 2017, featured instances of expletive name-calling and unprofessional comments.
 The comments were often sexual or violent in nature and targeted former Miss America winners, notably Mallory Hagan and Katherine Shindle, both of whom joined 47 other former Miss Americas (including all Miss Americas from 1988 to 2017) in signing a joint open letter calling for the firing or resignation of all involved.
 On December 22, the Miss America Organization (MAO) released statements to USA Today, saying that it was made aware of concerns several months prior.
 They stated that the organization does not "condone the use of inappropriate language" and reported that its investigation had determined that Haskell was under "unreasonable distress resulting from intense attacks on his family from disgruntled stakeholders".
 The organization also reported that its relationship with Friedman had been terminated.
 Haskell explained that attacks on his character impaired his judgment when responding to the emails.
 Miss America's board of directors also suspended Haskell, who released a statement labeling the HuffPost article "unkind and untrue".
 Hagan and Shindle criticized the decision to suspend Haskell, rather than fire him, as inadequate.
 The following day, the President of Miss America, Josh Randle; executive chairwoman Lynn Weidner; and Haskell all resigned.
 The scandal prompted the pageant's producer, Dick Clark Productions, to cut ties, and the Casino Reinvestment Development Authority (CRDA) announced that it was reconsidering its contract with Miss America, with its executive director Chris Howard describing the scandal as "troubling", and both Frank Gilliam, incoming mayor of Atlantic City, and State Senator Colin Bell called for CRDA to end its relationship with Miss America.
 On December 24, Haddad also resigned.